rozzwalla/mysql-storage/README.md

 **Process**

-1. Data would be written directly to the postgresql host specified
+1. Data would be written directly to the mysql host specified
 2. Storage plugin will only write data using plain SQL-Insert statement
 3. All errors will be logged and no data should be written
 4. Data will be parsed accordingly based on field configuration